Lake Nakuru National Park

 Game Drives

-Explore the vast savannah on guided game drives, available in the morning, afternoon, or as full-day excursions.
-These drives offer a chance to spot the Big Five (lion, leopard, elephant, buffalo, and rhino) and other wildlife like cheetahs, giraffes, and zebras.
+Explore the vast lake on guided game drives, available in the morning or afternoon excursions.
+These drives offer a chance to spot the Big Four (lion, leopard, buffalo, and rhino) and other wildlife like cheetahs, giraffes, and zebras.

 Bird Watching